 Since its founding, UNESCO has garnered considerable support from civil society organizations, including NGOs and foundations, which have allowed it to advance its ideals and the implementation of its programme.

-“The United Nations Educational, Scientific and Cultural Organization may make suitable arrangements for consultation and cooperation with non-governmental international organizations concerned with matters within its competence, and may invite them to undertake specific tasks.”
-(UNESCO’s Constitution)
+UNESCO may make suitable arrangements for consultation and cooperation with NGOs concerned with matters within its competence, and may invite them to undertake specific tasks.

-Since its founding, UNESCO has sought to collaborate with NGOs, which are fundamental civil society partners for the implementation of the Organization’s activities and programmes.
-Over the years, UNESCO has built up a valuable network of cooperation with NGOs having an expertise in its fields of competence, i.e. education, science, social and human sciences, culture, communication and information.
+Since the adoption of its Constitution, UNESCO has sought to collaborate with civil society partners such as NGOs for the implementation of its activities and programmes.
+Over the years, UNESCO has built up a valuable network of cooperation with NGOs having an expertise in its fields of competence, i.e. education, natural science, social and human sciences, culture, communication and information.

-In addition to this formal framework, the Organization has also been carrying out a range of activities hand in hand with non-governmental partners, not only at international and regional levels, but also at national level.
+In addition to these formal partnership arrangements, the Organization has also been carrying out a diverse range of activities hand in hand with other non-governmental organizations on an ad hoc basis, at international, regional and national levels.

 Foundations are also major donors to UNESCO’s programme, both in terms of the range of shared programmatic priorities and the volume of their financial commitments to UNESCO.
 This commitment is based on their shared value partnerships strategies which are fully aligned with the United Nations Sustainable Development Goals.
 Together UNESCO and its Foundation partners are scaling up sustained and mutually-beneficial cooperation in the different regions of the world.
 These partnerships combine expertise, know how, networking and joint advocacy.
 Through its partnerships with Foundations in pursuit of high impact, sustainable solutions, UNESCO is also able to leverage precious technical expertise and innovation capacity for the benefit of its Member States.